shastrihm/DungeonCrawlerRPG/README.md

-# DungeonCrawlerRPG
+# You Are Only A Pawn
 A text based, chess themed dungeon crawler RPG
-TRAPPED IN THE CHESSBOARD
-A chess-themed dungeon crawler RPG

 Brief description: